dantonyuk/tomcat-log4j-test/README.md

 Same for `/config/log4j2-2.xml`.
 The only difference is that the file it prints out the logs is `/usr/local/tomcat/logs/web2.log`.

+Separate case is _web3_ application.
+It defines `log4jConfiguration` as `WEB3_LOGFILE` but there is not value for this system property.
+So it uses default `log4j2.xml` located in `WEB-INF/classes`.

 ## How to Test

 Build: